 Connecting to YouTube

-This page describes how to install the YouTube connector, how to connect to YouTube with a connection string, and what tables you can import into the ElastiCube Manager:
+This page describes how to download the YouTube driver and deploy it, how to connect to YouTube with a connection string, provides information about the YouTube data model, and more.

 - Adding YouTube Tables to your ElastiCube

-To access YouTube’s REST API from the ElastiCube Manager, you must provide valid Oauth YouTube credentials through a connection string.
+To access YouTube’s REST API from Sisense, you must provide valid Oauth YouTube credentials through a connection string.
 These credentials are provided by YouTube when you create an application.

 After you receive your credentials from YouTube, you can create the connection string and provide Sisense with it to connect to your data.